 50U Midas XCI single-phase immersion cooling tank with redundant architecture and SNMP-based monitoring, was populated with six servers.
-The initial configuration includes five AMD-based systems and one Intel-based node with an NVIDIA H100 GPU, supporting workloads ranging from complex simulation to large-scale AI processing.
+The initial configuration includes five AMD-based systems (each with 256 cores and 1.5TB RAM) and one Intel-based node with an NVIDIA H100 GPU, supporting workloads ranging from complex simulation (including cosmological simulation) to large-scale AI processing.
 The tank is integrated into the university’s existing chilled-water loop using 2-inch dry disconnects, and the system was filled with Valvoline dielectric mineral oil during commissioning; with a tank temperature of 50°C (the hottest point in the cycle) the setup can dissipate around 120 kW with an incoming water temperature of 30°C at 140 liters per minute.

 Vespertec, Midas, and Durham engineers worked side by side through installation, integration to the chilled-water loop, filling and circulation of the dielectric fluid, and staged server power-up during commissioning.
 The deployment included operational training for Durham’s engineers covering day-to-day use, monitoring, and basic maintenance activities such as draining, refilling, and CDU checks as part of the handover process.